janjiss/formulator/README.md

 # Formulator

 Elixir library to calculate formulas.
 Supports variables and recursive formulas.

+This is by no means production ready, so use it at your own risk.

 ## Usage